mosra/m.css/doc/doxygen.rst

 -   Detailed description is put first and foremost on a page, *before* the member listing
+-   Files, directories and symbols that don't have any documentation are not present in the output at all.
 -   Table of contents is generated for compound references as well, containing all sections of detailed description together with anchors to member listings.